christoph-cullmann/www/content/post/kde-qt-highdpi-scaling/index.md

 * KDE Frameworks 5.62.0
 * Qt 5.13.1

-My setup for the below experiments are two 163 DPI displays with scale factor 1.5.
+My setup for the below experiments are two 163 PPI displays with scale factor 1.5.

 I use some [Manjaro Linux](https://manjaro.org/) with open-source AMD drivers for some average middle class card.